LogtalkDotOrg/logtalk3/adapters/NOTES.md

 Top-level interpreter shorthands
 --------------------------------

-The adapter files define shorthands to often used Logtalk built-in predicates such as `logtalk_load/1` and `logtalk_make/1` including:
+The adapter files define shorthands to often-used Logtalk built-in predicates such as `logtalk_load/1` and `logtalk_make/1` including:

 * `{*}`